 Tonight We Write Down the Moon: A Poetry Workshop, with Sarah Browning

 Our lives might be busy, our minds distracted.
-But once a week, for eight Tuesdays, we will cultivate our power of observation, writing poems that love on our five senses, remembering the moon.
-Each week, we’ll generate new writing together, responding to exercises and creative prompts the workshop leader brings.
-We’ll share our efforts with each other and receive supportive responses/feedback.
-We’ll also look each week at poems by our contemporaries that bring us to our senses – literally! – exploring them for craft choices and emotional resonance.
-Participants will have the opportunity to send a poem to the workshop leader for full critique – or just for sharing.
-All levels of experience with poetry are invited!
+But once a week, for eight Tuesdays, we will cultivate our power of observation and write poems that love on our five senses, remembering the moon.
+We will explore the fundamentals of poetry–image, metaphor, music, form–and practice the beauty and challenge of placing the poem on the page.
+In an encouraging and supportive atmosphere, we’ll generate new work together, responding to exercises the workshop leader brings.
+We’ll also look at poems by our contemporaries that bring us to our senses – literally! – and write in response/conversation/

 This workshop will be held online.